§ 1 Information about the collection of personal data

 (1) The following provides information about the collection of personal data when you use our website www.commhaconsulting.com.
 Personal data is defined as all data that is personally related to you, e.g. your name, address, e-mail addresses, user profile.

 (2) The company responsible in accordance with Art.
 4 para.
 7 EU General Data Protection Regulation (GDPR) is Commha Consulting GmbH & Co.
-KG represented by the general partner GmbH, which is represented by the managing directors of the GmbH: Johannes Dürr, Frieder Pfleghar, Hubert Rasig, Poststraße 48, D-69115 Heidelberg, e-mail address: firstname.lastname@example.org (for further details see our Site Notice: http://www.commhaconsulting.com/en/site-notice/).
+KG represented by the general partner GmbH, which is represented by the managing directors of the GmbH: Thorsten Diehl, Johannes Dürr, Frieder Pfleghar, Jana Seifert, Poststraße 48, D-69115 Heidelberg, e-mail address: email@example.com (for further details see our Site Notice: https://www.commhaconsulting.com/en/site-notice/).

 (3) When you contact us by e-mail, the information you provide (your e-mail address, name and telephone number if applicable) will be stored by us to answer your questions.
 We delete the data provided in this context after storage if no longer required, or limit the processing if there are statutory retention requirements.